Marketing 101: Exploring the difference between psychographics and demographics

 Interviewing customers in this way has the different pros and cons of social media analytics.
 It requires a lot of work and time to set up one of these interviews and only provides you with a small subset of results to use.

-Speaking of getting personal, we’re now going to dive into the process of creating demographics personas.
+Speaking of getting personal, let’s dive into the process of creating demographics personas.
 In marketing, personas are imaginary people that you create based on your demographics and psychographics to help you visualize your target audience.
 In this section, we’ll walk you through turning your demographic data into a marketing persona.

 Generational data is one of the most popular and vital bits of data in your demographic toolkit.
 It separates your customers into different age groups based on the well-known generational divisions, such as The Greatest Generation, Baby Boomers, Generation X, Millennials, Generation Z, and so on.

-Knowing what generations your different subsets of customers fall under can help you determine which customers make up the majority of your sales.
+Knowing what generations your different subsets of customers fall under can help you determine which customers make up most of your sales.
 For example, some industries find that older generations are their financial backbone, while other markets resonate with younger audiences.

 Once you’ve determined the group(s) that brings in the majority of your sales, you can start using marketing tactics that are proven to work on that generation.
 Each generation has different opinions, values, and preferences, which you can use to your advantage when creating a marketing persona.

 Homeownership is essential for a few key reasons.
-It tells you a bit about a person’s level of income as well as which stage of life they are at.
+It tells you a bit about a person’s income level and stage of life.
 Homeownership transcends age groups, with people of all ages living in varying circumstances.

 To be more specific, homeownership will tell you what kinds of products a person is likely to be interested in.
 If you’re a local gardening business, renters probably won’t be your target audience.
 On the other hand, if you live in an area with lots of apartment buildings, you can sell indoor plants through the same gardening business to take advantage of your local market.

 Food is a straightforward place to spot these distinctions.
-People from different areas will have different taste palettes; for example, you’ll find more meat-eaters in the U.S. South and more vegetarians in the U.S. West Coast.
+People from different areas will have different taste palettes.
+For example, you’ll find more meat-eaters in the South and more vegetarians on the West Coast.
 People from different regions will also have different lifestyles, which can help you picture your customers in different locations.

 Last but not least, there’s income.
 Income will be a deciding factor in who purchases your product and who doesn’t.
 Specifically, you’ll want to look at your customers’ net income or disposable income.
 This is the amount of money they have leftover after they’ve paid all of their bills.